hbirchtree/coffeecutie/README.PressureCooker.md

  - Depending on the input format, textures might have the following extensions:
    - `.dxt1`, DXT1 compression, for RGB textures (eg. JPG)
    - `.dxt5`, DXT5 compression, for RGBA textures (eg. PNG, TGA)

+### Shaders

+Using `RHI::GLEAM::ShaderResolver()`, you get a URL resolver which picks and appropriate source file.
+The generated files for a given `shader.vert` become:

+ - shader.core.330.vert
+ - shader.core.430.vert
+ - shader.es.100.vert
+ - shader.es.300.vert
+ - shader.vert.spv

+The `UrlResolver` structure will handle this based on the API version provided.

+The ESSL 1.00 shader is created using a custom SPIRV-Tools optimizer pass.